ba2hankaya/SingleInstanceProgram/README.md

 - How to use named pipes with StreamReader/StreamWriter for IPC.
 - How to expose a callback function in event args without exposing internal state (`RespondToOtherSender`).
 - How to implement a singleton pattern that takes parameters safely.
+- How to safely exit/abort a thread using cancellation tokens, including blocking threads
+- How to write integration unit tests.